 Other intangible assets that have finite lives, including but not limited to, customer contracts, customer relationships and marketing relationships, are amortized over their estimated useful lives.
 Other intangible assets deemed to have indefinite useful lives, primarily certain state licenses, are not amortized and are subject to at least annual impairment tests.
 At the time of the annual impairment test, the Company has the option to first assess gualitative factors to determine whether it is necessary to perform a quantitative impairment test for indefinite-lived intangible assets.
 Impairment exists if the carrying amount of the indefinite-lived other intangible asset exceeds its fair value.
 For other intangible assets with finite lives, impairment is recognized if the carrying amount is not recoverable and exceeds the fair value of the other intangible asset.
 Generally other intangible assets with finite lives are only tested for impairment if there are indicators ("triggers") of impairment identified.
 Triggers include, but are not limited to, a significant adverse change in the extent, manner or length of time in which the other intangible asset is being used or a significant adverse change in legal factors or in the business climate that could affect the value of the other intangible asset.
 In certain cases, the Company does perform an annual impairment test for other intangible assets with finite lives even if there are no triggers present.
-There were no material impairment charges related to finite-lived other intangible assets in 2013.
-The Company recorded an impairment charge of \$26,458 related to finite-lived intangible assets in 2012.
-For both 2013 and 2012, there were no impairment charges for indefinite-lived other intangible assets.
+There were no material impairment charges related to finite-lived and indefinite-lived other intangible assets in 2014 or 2013.